wiz-sec-public/namespacehound/README.md

 +-----------+----------+------------+-----------------------------------+-----------+------+---------------------------+----------------------------------------------------+------------+
 ```
 ### Security and Privacy
-To function properly, NamespaceHound requires K8s API read permissions on all of the resources types.
+To function properly, NamespaceHound requires K8s API read permissions on all of the resource types.
 That is the minimal set.
-Of course principals mapped to *admin*, *cluster-admin* roles and *system:maters* group will work as well.
+Of course principals mapped to *admin*, *cluster-admin* roles and *system:masters* group will work as well.

 NamespaceHound does not save any data about the target cluster locally.
 It does not build graph and does not save object material - upon every run, NamespaceHound establishes a new connection with the cluster and performes API server querying in the same capacity.